Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/design-tokens.md

 ### Token names

-Tokens are named following a logical taxonomy structure that flows from left to right in an ascending order of specificity. `(category-> concept -> role -> emphasis -> state -> mode)`
+Tokens are named following a logical structure that flows from left to right to make it simple to understand how they should be used.

+`(category-> concept -> role -> emphasis -> state -> mode)`

 **Implied defaults**
 We do not enforce a 'default' keyword for default values.
 For example the correct token to apply the default text color is `$color-text` rather than `$color-text-default`